uiceds/cee-492-project-2025-gasc/cee492_report.typ

 == Dataset - "Bridge scour data at selected bridge sites in Montana"

 State Departments of Transportation (DOTs) are responsible for the inspection of in-service bridges.
 Included in those requirements is data for determining scour vulnerability.
-State DOTs collect cross-channel profiles at bridge sites on regular intervals, they also evaluate channel conditions and consider bridge substructure geometry.
-Together with United States Geologoical Survey (USGS) stream flow data, and contraction geometry at the bridge site, engineers evaluate scour vulnerability under different flood level scenarios.
-Fiure 2 provides example of what a bridge affected by scour can look like.
+State DOTs collect cross-channel profiles at bridge sites on regular interval.
+They also evaluate channel conditions and consider bridge substructure geometry.
+Together with agencies like the United States Geological Survey (USGS), who collect data on stream flow and contraction geometry at bridge sites, engineers have the capability to evaluate scour vulnerability under different scenarios, including flood level events.

+Relating to this study, the U.S. Geological Survey (USGS) partnered with the Montana Department of Transportation (MDT) to acquire channel cross-section geometry upstream and downstream of designated highway bridges.
+To effectively distinguish between local pier scour and broader geomorphic processes, these data points span the full streambed width, including the abutments.
+Notably, contraction scour was ruled out as a contributing factor, as the bridge geometries did not induce significant flow contraction during spring runoff.
+The primary objective of this initiative was to detect scour and channel instability near bridge structures.
+Figure 2 provides example of what a bridge affected by scour can look like.

 #figure(
   image("figures/Scour1.png", width: 100%),
   caption: [Scour at Bridge Foundation; Risk of Collapse.
 (Courtesy: Oregon Department of Transportation.)], ) <proofread>

-The State of Montana has published four datasets regarding hydraulic information at bridge locations, in CSV or excel form found here:
+The aforementioned data relating to the state of Montana was published in four datasets regarding hydraulic information at bridge locations, in CSV or excel form found here:

 - https://www.sciencebase.gov/catalog/item/66abb29ad34e20d4a0358111

-Which includes:
+The datasets included:

 - Cross-sectional foundation geometry data (Table I)
 - Cross-sectional foundation geometry data in relation to stream (Table II)